doticca/Contrib.Persona/README.md

 Installation
 ============

-Never test new modules in a rpoduction environment.
+Never test new modules in a production environment.

 After you enable the Contrib.Persona module, you have to ensure that one of your site Administrators has a valid e-mail.
 This module will not start servicing requests unless you go to Admin->Settings->Persona and Sign in with a valid Administrator user (there is a sign in button at Persona settings).